 - Excellent writing skills and prior research experience

 - Ability to apply superb attention to detail

 - Ability to work independently and as part of a team

-The TCP (legal) internship is based in our Washington, DC office and requires a commitment of 30 hours per week during normal office hours.
-We offer compensation ($14.50/hour) to interns who cannot receive school credit or outside funding for their internship experience.
+The TCP (legal) internship is remote and requires a commitment of 30 hours per week during normal office hours EST. We offer compensation ($15.50/hour) to interns who cannot receive school credit or outside funding for their internship experience.